aryanvdesh/clioweb/README.md

 Recommending books based on your search activity (specific) search history.
 Aim is to base this on a differentially private ML to make media recommendations.

+### Creation Process

+Can’t visit the local library anymore.
+I’d still like to get more personal book recommendations, based on what I’ve been reading.

 ### Process

 1. We pull your browser history using Chrome Extension APIs.